Definitions of Child Abuse and Neglect - Puerto Rico

 Minors will also be considered victims of abuse if the father, mother, or person responsible for the minor has engaged in acts that constitute domestic violence in the presence of minors.

-'Physical harm' means any nonaccidental trauma, injury, or condition, including inadequate nourishment that, if left unattended, could result in death, disfigurement, illness, or temporary or permanent disability of any part or function of the body, including inadequate nourishment.
+'Bodily harm' means any nonaccidental trauma, injury, or condition, including inadequate nourishment that, if left unattended, could result in death, disfigurement, illness, or temporary or permanent disability of any part or function of the body, including inadequate nourishment.
 The trauma, injury, or condition may also be the result of a single episode or several episodes.

 Neglect

 Citation: Ann.
 Laws Tit.
 8, § 444; Tit.
-31, § 634a(3)
+31, § 634a-1(3)

 It is also considered neglect when the parent fails to comply with the duties or exercise the powers provided in title 31, § 601(1).
-These duties include, but are not limited to, the duty of having the minor in their company according to law; of supervising their education and development; and of adequately providing sustenance, clothing, shelter, education, or health care according to their wealth or with the means provided by the Commonwealth or any natural or juridical person.
+These duties include, but are not limited to, the duty of having the minor in their company according to law; of supervising their education and development; and of adequately providing sustenance, clothing, shelter, education, or health care, according to their wealth or with the means provided by the Commonwealth or any natural or juridical person.
 Health care includes any treatment or preventive measure required to attend to or prevent any condition involving the physical, mental, or emotional health of the minor.

 Sexual Abuse/Exploitation